 Full time winter season activities director with over 50 activity coordinators, one for each Desert Palms activity.
-Our Hobby Shop is wheelchair accessible.
+All our buildings are wheelchair accessible.

 Indoor Activities include:

 Desert Palms has an expansive activities program for an organization of our modest size.
 The diagram immediately below is a sample copy of the reverse side of the Desert Palms monthly calendar which identifies predictably recurring functions during the winter season.
 Most of these start early in November and continue until late March.
 Note that some outdoor activities are included in this schedule because they also exist as predictably recurring activities.